Ali-Azmoud/flutter_xlider/README.md

 ## Trackbars

-to customize track bars you can use `FlutterSliderTrackBar`.
+To customize track bars you can use `FlutterSliderTrackBar`.
 [You can see the details here](https://pub.dartlang.org/documentation/flutter_xlider/latest/flutter_xlider/FlutterSliderTrackBar/FlutterSliderTrackBar.html)

 ```dart
 FlutterSlider(